openl2m/openl2m/docs/using/basic_view.rst

 .. |bulk_edit_tab| image:: ../_static/bulk-edit-tab.png

 If permissions allow, users will see the Bulk Edit tab.
 This shows the Bulk Edit form.
-This form allows you to apply or schedule (if permitted) a variety of changes at once to a number of switch interfaces.
+This form allows you to apply a variety of changes at once to several interfaces.

 .. image:: ../_static/bulk-edit-form.png